kokyriakidis/pgPhase/docs/collect_bam_variation_implementation.md

 ## 16. Final Noisy-Containment Filter

-In non-ONT mode, including HiFi and short-read mode, the pipeline performs a final containment sweep.
+After post-processing noisy regions, the pipeline performs a final containment sweep.
 Any candidate contained in a finalized noisy region is marked `NON_VAR`.

 Example: